 The introduction to the book details the author's friendship with Henry Sturges.
 Henry was a frequent customer of his general store, and eventually the two bonded over the author's failed writing career.
 Then Henry left him a series of books and addresses before leaving.
 The author later reads the books, believing them to be a hoax...until Henry reveals his vampiric form, as well as something even worse that was sworn to secrecy.

 Henry recounting his transformation into a vampire.
 It turns out he was one of numerous victims of a vampire massacre on the infamous Roanoke Island.
 The doctor, whom everyone had taken as kind and charming, eventually killed and fed off of everyone on the island before turning Henry out of fear of a lack of companionship.
 The last we see of Dr. Crowley, he is feeding from a baby.
 He is not killed for his transgressions, either.
+At least not in that book.
+When Henry narrates the Roanoke slaughter in The Last American Vampire, he mentions eventually killing Crowley.

 The incidents of Lincoln's life are literal nightmare fuel for him.
 Two of the four dreams accounted for in the book are not introduced as such, so it seems that Lincoln is truly being suddenly and viciously betrayed by Henry before he wakes up.
 However, his last dream - detailing a visit to his own funeral in the White House just days before his assassination - is terrifyingly truth in literature.